 How detailed does your analysis and reporting need to be to gather the insights you need to build engaging campaigns?

-For two reasons, cold emailing is more difficult than other forms of contact.
+Cold email is becomingly increasingly challenging for startups to succeed.
 You don't know your audience yet, and you don't have nonverbal feedback, so you can't change your strategy in real time.
 As a result, most cold emails fail.
+Yet, other startups book real pipeline each week and fuel their growth this way despite not having a recognizable brand name.

 The first step is to read your email across all email campaigns of your company and categorize them based on themes and approach.
 Theme would refer to what pain point of your audience you are targeting, and approach would refer to the way you targeted that pain point.